openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 Transformation flow in transformation library has several layers:
 1. Pass managers - executes list of transformations using `*_tbl.hpp` file.
 For example conversion form OpSetX to OpSetY.
-2. Transformations - performs particular transformartion algorithm on ngraph::Funcion (find more about transformations in [Transformations types]).
+2. Transformations - performs particular transformartion algorithm on `ngraph::Funcion` (find more about transformations in [Transformations types]).
 3. Low level functions that takes set of nodes and performs some transformation action.
 They are not mandatory and all transformation code can be located inside transformation but if some transformation parts can potentially be resued in other transformations we suggest to keep them as a separate functions.

 To decide where to store your transformation code please follow this flowchart:

 ![where_to_keep_transformation_code]

-After you decided where to store your transformation code you can start develop your own ngraph transformation.
+After you decided where to store your transformation code you can start develop your own nGraph transformation.

 Table of Contents:

-1. ngraph::Function and graph representation
+1. `ngraph::Function` and graph representation
 2. Transformations types
 3. Pattern matching
 4. Working with ngraph::Function
 5. How to debug transformations
 6. Using pass manager
 7. Transformation writing essentials
 8. Disabling/Enabling specific transformations for plugin X
 9. Custom attributes in nodes
 10. Common mistakes in transformations
 11. Transformations testing

 ## ngraph::Function and graph representation

-nGraph function is a very simple thing: it stores shared pointers to Result and Parameter operations that are inputs and outputs of the graph.
+nGraph function is a very simple thing: it stores shared pointers to [Result] and [Parameter] operations that are inputs and outputs of the graph.
 All other operations hold each other via shared pointers: child operation holds its parent (hard link).
 If operation has no consumers and it's not Result operation
 (shared pointer counter is zero) then it will be destructed and won't be accessible anymore.